shotgunsoftware/python-api/docs/cookbook/examples/basic_sg_instance.rst

     # sg connection object
     pprint.pprint([symbol for symbol in sorted(dir(sg)) if not symbol.startswith('_')])

-For further information on what you can do with this Shotgun object you can read the :ref:`API reference <apireference>`.
+For further information on what you can do with this ShotGrid object you can read the :ref:`API reference <apireference>`.